 I neither gessoed over that painting nor cut it into smaller canvases.
 Once finished, it clearly contained themes that mattered to me.

 We define ourselves throughout our lives around some central question we nuance endlessly.
-For me, the perennial question is what being female means in this society and at this time.
+For me, the perennial question is what being female and an ethnic minority means in this society and at this time.
 I’ve turned this question over in my head and answered it in many ways.
 So, perhaps inevitably, it crept into this painting.

-My novels don’t just show love, they also explore its nuances mostly from the woman’s point of view.
-But loving inevitably happens in the context of how we live our lives.
+Love, in its many forms, is at the core of my stories, and I explore its nuances mostly from a female point of view.
+Loving also inevitably happens in the context of how we live our lives.
 So, ultimately, my stories are about life, about real issues women and men face.

 I saw the cover and expected more of a superficial story with superficial characters and little else.
 I found, instead, a life story about love, life, mistakes, and a bit of mystery.